-This warning light system monitors the airbag sensor assembly, front airbag sensors, side airbag sensors, door side airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
-(For details, see "Service reminder indicators and warning buzzers" on page 80 in Section 1-5.)
+This warning light system monitors the airbag sensor assembly, front airbag sensors, seat belt pretensioner assemblies, warning light, interconnecting wiring and power sources.
+(For details, see "Service reminder indicators and warning buzzers" in Section 1-5.)

-The front seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.
+The seat belt pretensioner system mainly consists of the following components and their locations are shown in the illustration.

-- 1. Front airbag sensors
+- 1. SRS warning light

-- 2. SRS warning light
+- 2. Seat belt pretensioner assemblies

 - 3. Airbag sensor assembly

-- 4. Front seat belt pretensioner assemblies
+- 4. Front airbag sensors

-The front seat belt pretensioners are controlled by the airbag sensor assembly.
+The seat belt pretensioner is controlled by the airbag sensor assembly.
 The airbag sensor assembly consists of a safing sensor and airbag sensor.
-When the front seat belt pretensioners are activated, an operating noise may be heard and a small amount of smoke-like gas may be released.
+When a seat belt pretensioner is activated, an operating noise may be heard and a small amount of smoke-like gas may be released.
 This gas is harmless and does not indicate that a fire is occurring.

-Once the front seat belt pretensioners have been activated, the seat belt retractors remain locked.
+Once the seat belt pretensioner has been activated, the seat belt retractor remains locked.

 Do not modify, remove, strike or open the front seat belt pretensioner assemblies, airbag sensor or surrounding area or wiring.
-Doing any of these may cause sudden operation of the front seat belt pretensioners or disable the system, which could result in death or serious injury.
+Doing any of these may cause sudden operation of the front seat belt pretensioners or disable the system, which could result in serious injury.

-Failure to follow these instructions can result in death or serious injuries.
+Failure to follow these instructions can result in serious injuries.

 Do not perform any of the following changes without consulting your Toyota dealer.
-Such changes can interfere with proper operation of the front seat belt pretensioners in some cases.
+Such changes can interfere with proper operation of the seat belt pretensioners in some cases.

-- Installation of electronic devices such as a mobile two-way radio, cassette tape player or compact disc player - Repairs on or near the front seat belt retractor assemblies - Modification of the suspension system - Modification of the front end structure - Attachment of a grille guard (bull bar, kangaroo bar, etc.), snowplow, winches or any other equipment to the front end - Repairs made on or near the front fenders, front end structure or console
+- Installation of electronic items such as a mobile two-way radio, cassette tape player or compact disc player - ◆ Repairs on or near the front seat belt retractor assemblies - ◆ Modification of the suspension system - ◆ Modification of the front end structure - ◆ Attachment of a grille guard (bull bar, kangaroo bar, etc.), snowplow, winches or any other equipment to the front end - ◆ Repairs made on or near the front fenders, front end structure or console